Skip to main content Skip to secondary navigation

 Do you have a special occasion coming up and would like family to travel to campus for that special occasion?
 Want to have your family come to campus for Family Weekend or Reunion Weekend?
 Do you have a game, recital, presentation, or other event on campus that you want your family to attend?
 The Opportunity Fund can help your family get to campus to see you!
 We can cover this one time during your academic career up to $500 for domestic travel and up to $1,000 for international travel.

-To process this request, we will need a receipt or screenshot of the estimate for flights with full details including number of guests, origin, and destination of travel, and total cost with taxes and fees, hotel details including receipts or screenshots of estimates with taxes and fees, and/or a map for mileage reimbursement.
-Currently, the federal mileage reimbursement rate is 65.5 cents per mile, but that is subject to change by federal guidelines.
-If you are requesting a reimbursement, you must do so within 45 days of the date your family leaves campus.
-We will not be able to reimburse any requests that come in after that 45 day period.
+To process this request, we will need a receipt or screenshot of the estimate for flights with full details including number of guests, origin, and destination of travel, and total cost with taxes and fees, hotel details including receipts or screenshots of estimates with taxes and fees.
+We are no longer providing funding for mileage reimbursement.
+However, if your loved ones are driving to campus, we can provide reimbursement for gas receipts only for to and from campus.
+The receipts must reflect the designated dates indicated on your application along with a screenshot of a map that includes roundtrip destination to campus and the mileage.
+If you are requesting a reimbursement, you must do so within 30 days of the date your family leaves campus.
+We will not be able to reimburse any requests that come in after that 30-day period.
 View infographic

 Professional Clothing